m0xpd/TuningStrategyForVoltages/README.md

 The tuning strategy is applicable to other 'Klee-type' sequencers.

-# Implementing the Strategy in Hardware - STRACHEY
+# Implementing the Strategy in Hardware

 There is now a sequencer, which implements this tuning strategy directly.
 It is a Random Looping Sequencer, called [STRACHEY](https://github.com/m0xpd/STRACHEY)